DariaShvydka/kottans_frontend/README.md

 ## :heavy_check_mark: Task 1

  - For me new knowledge were third course "Networking for Web Developers" and the installation of a virtual machine, although in almost all lessons I used my native Bash (I have OS X), but it was good experience.
  - I was surprised by the work with traffic of firewall devices, I did not know that such devices exist.
-And the funny name of the linux command "cat".
+And the funny name of the linux command "cat". 龴ↀ◡ↀ龴
-      /\_/\
-    =(/\./\)=
-     (")_(")

 - I consolidate the knowledge of commands in the terminal and in the future I plan to work with files only through bash.
 And also this week I will need an installed virtual machine, but for using os windows, because I received a new project at my work, which requires the browser Edge. :sweat: